bundlewrap/bundlewrap/doc/api.rst

 	.. py:attribute:: groups

-		A list of all groups in the repo (instances of :py:class:`blockwart.group.Group`).
+		A list of all groups in the repo (instances of :py:class:`blockwart.group.Group`)

 	.. py:attribute:: group_names